AdobeDocs/analytics.en/help/analyze/analysis-workspace/c-panels/c-segment-comparison/segment-compare-use-cases.md

 **"We compared hits from one site to another site and quickly found a number of tagging inconsistencies.
 This way, we avoided data problems before product release."**

 **Scenario**: A product manager in charge of a mobile website and a desktop website was tasked with making sure the tags were consistent across mobile and desktop.
-To make sure he hadn’t missed anything important, he used Segment IQ to compare the hits coming from the mobile site to the hits coming from the desktop site.
+To make sure he hadn't missed anything important, he used Segment IQ to compare the hits coming from the mobile site to the hits coming from the desktop site.
 He noticed that he has forgotten to tag the checkout event on the mobile website and was able to get the proper tags placed before the mobile site was released.
 As a result, the product manager avoided a data disaster due to the mobile site not having recorded any conversions.

 **How to set up this comparison:**